 About Me

-This website is a project by Harold Wood.
+About this Site: This website is a project by Harold Wood.
 I celebrate the many Planet Patriots from history who inspire us to likewise try to be patriots for the planet.
-Without these early advocates for embracing the beauty and diversity of our Earth, the better-known advocates of today would not have been possible.
+Without these early advocates for embracing the beauty and diversity of our Earth, the current advocates of today would not have been possible.

 Current Planet Patriots – are you one? – stand on the shoulders of those in the past.
 As historical figures, none of them may be perfect by today’s standards which we believe are more enlightened, but “Let’s not let the perfect be the enemy of the good.”
-Let’s not let divisions over petty human squabbles prevent humanity from uniting in a common view of the Planet Earth as both our spaceship, our home, and our mother.
+It is currently fashionable to denigrate historical figures for not being as “enlightened” as we are about such issues as race, gender, and multiculturalism.
+But let’s not let divisions over petty human squabbles prevent humanity from uniting in a common view of the Planet Earth as our spaceship, our only home, and even our Mother.
+We live on land that was long populated by native flora and fauna long before human beings arrived on the scene.

-I am a retired school attorney with undergraduate and graduate degrees in environmental science.
-Since coming of age in the Sixties, I have explored transcendentalist spirituality – i.e. the interface between understanding the natural world through a poetic/spiritual world view and simultaneously through scientific inquiry – especially the epic of evolution and cultivating a deep time perspective.
+About Me: I am a retired school attorney with undergraduate and graduate degrees in environmental science.
+Since coming of age in the Sixties, I have explored transcendentalist spirituality – i.e. the interface between understanding the natural world through a poetic/spiritual world view and simultaneously through scientific inquiry.
+Especially important, in my view, is cultivating an appreciation for the Epic of Evolution and seeking to form a deep time perspective.
 I believe combining these perspectives creates a basis for personal spiritual growth and living a life of meaning.

 I also believe there are few obstacles to the goal of world peace and understanding that cannot be solved if everyone would just get a better sense of humor!
 And that would make collaborating on global problems just so much easier.
 Just do it with a smile – – and a song!

 Perhaps one reason I have had such a global perspective is that at a very young age I got to travel around the world, witnessing first-hand a huge variety of cultures and people.
 In 1961, at age 11, I lived in India for a year where my Dad worked on helping to develop a new veterinary hospital on behalf of a U.S. aid agency.
-I briefly attended fifth grade at the famous Woodstock School [See also 2004 First Day Cover] located in the foothills of the Indian Himalayas.
-However, at that tender age I did not like the boarding school aspect of life there.
-I did much better after moving to live with my parents in northeast India, where my mother hired a wonderful Indian tutor who rewarded me with fascinating field trips to such interesting places as a silk-worm factory and a village well, if I applied myself to my schoolwork.
+I briefly attended fifth grade at the famous Woodstock School [See also my illustration of its 2004 First Day Cover] located in the foothills of the Himalayas of India.
+However, at that tender age, I did not like the boarding school aspect of life there.
+I did much better after moving to live with my parents in northeast India, where I was home-schooled for a year. my mother hired a wonderful Indian tutor who rewarded me with fascinating field trips to such interesting places as a silk-worm factory and a village well, if I applied myself to my schoolwork.
+This taught me how rewarding growth and education is far superior to criticism and negativity!

-In my college years, I was lucky enough to spend a semester traveling around the world as part of Chapman College’s “World Campus Afloat” program (now called “Semester at Sea” and sponsored by other universities.
-This too instilled a global sensitivity and sense of Planet Patriotism as I studied world cultures and especially the world-wide efforts for conservation and protection of natural resources and the importance of wild nature.
+In my college years, I was lucky enough to spend a semester traveling around the world as part of Chapman College’s “World Campus Afloat” program (now called “Semester at Sea” and sponsored by other universities).
+This too instilled a global sensitivity and sense of Planet Patriotism as I studied world cultures.
+My special research project for the semester was learning about the world-wide efforts for conservation and protection of natural resources and the importance of wild nature.
+I was lucky to visit first-hand some of the leaders in these countries doing that work.

 In 1989, I successfully lobbied for the permanent designation of John Muir Day in California, a year after a federal proclamation recognized John Muir Day at the time of his 150th birthday.
 See my interview in “Muir may be honored by nation: Supporters call for day commemorating naturalist” (PDF) by Gene Rose in The Fresno Bee, 11 January 1988.
 Beginning in 1994 I served as the Content Editor of the award-winning John Muir Exhibit website – the largest website on the web dedicated to John Muir – and then became its volunteer Webmaster since April, 1997.

-In 1976 I co-founded the Universal Pantheist Society, and today remain as editor of its quarterly journal Pantheist Vision, as well as a co-author of a brief introduction to Pantheism, the The Pantheist World View, and am the author of many Pantheist essays.
+In 1976 I co-founded the Universal Pantheist Society, with the motto: “We seek a renewed reverence for the Earth and a vision of Nature as the ultimate context for human existence…” From its inception in 1980, I have served as the editor for the Society’s quarterly journal Pantheist Vision, as well as a co-author of a brief introduction to Pantheism, the The Pantheist World View, and am the author of many Pantheist essays.
+The Universal Pantheist Society is currently digitizing 40+ years of the journal.

 In 2005, USA Today quoted me in an interview as being inspired by noteworthy American naturalist Henry David Thoreau